-- 1. Recognize the critical role that farmland, open space, historical architecture, scenic vistas, land-and riverscapes, natural resources and designated features, scenic roads, archeological, and cultural features play in defining and enhancing the community's distinctive rural character. - 2.
-Encourage the protection of active agricultural lands and forestry in the community as this land use helps realize our vision for the future. - 3.
-Encourage the preservation of agricultural fields in the community from encroachment by incompatible development (limit fragmentation of crop fields). - 4.
-Development including roadways, driveways, and buildings on steep slopes should be avoided to minimize soil erosion, disruption of important wildlife habitat, and to keep maintenance costs for foundations, roads, utilities, and waste disposal systems to a minimum. - 5.
-Recognize that sensitive environmental features such as lowlands, floodplains, wetlands, and steep slopes are extremely important in helping to define the distinctive character and scenic beauty of the community. - 6.
+- 1. Approve developments that maintain the small-town character of the jurisdiction. - 2.
+Encourage new development to be harmonious with the surrounding natural landscape. - 3.
+Support land uses, densities, and regulations that result in efficient development patterns. - 4.
+Recognize the critical role that farmland, open space, historical architecture, scenic vistas, land-and riverscapes, natural resources and designated features, scenic roads, archeological, and cultural features play in defining and enhancing the community's distinctive rural character. - 5.
+Encourage the protection of active agricultural lands and forestry in the community as this land use helps realize the vision for the future. - 6.
+Encourage the protection of agricultural fields in the community from encroachment by incompatible development (limiting crop field fragmentation). - 7.
+Encourage the preservation of green space and environmentally sensitive areas. - 8.
+Development including roadways, driveways, and buildings on steep slopes should be avoided to minimize soil erosion. - 9.
+Recognize that sensitive environmental features such as lowlands, floodplains, wetlands, and steep slopes are extremely important in helping to define the distinctive character and scenic beauty of the community. - 10.
+Recognize that ridge tops are important groundwater recharge areas.
+Concentrated sources of pollution such as landfills and truck yards will not be allowed in these areas. - 11.
 Recognize that while flat valley bottoms are often the most desirable areas for new development, theses areas frequently contain highly productive and irreplaceable agricultural soils.
-Therefore, care must be taken to ensure that development occurs on the least productive valley soils. - 7.
-The community will require all proposed public recreational development to conform to all of the policies in this Comprehensive Plan, particularly those aimed at protecting the agricultural character and farm vitality of the community. - 8.
+Care must be taken to ensure that development occurs on the least productive valley soils. - 12.
+The community will require all proposed public recreational development to conform to all of the policies in this Comprehensive Plan, particularly those aimed at protecting the agricultural character and farm vitality of the community. - 13.
+Discourage new development from areas shown to be unsafe or unsuitable for development due to natural hazards or contamination, unless these sites can be remediated to an acceptable condition. - 14.
 For new development in the community, surface water run-off shall be minimized and detained on site if possible or practicable.
-If it is not possible to detain water on site, downstream improvements to the channel may be required of the developer to prevent flooding caused by the project.
-The natural state of watercourses, swales, floodways, wetlands, or right-of-ways should be maintained as nearly as possible. - 9.
-Encourage infill development and redevelopment on lands that are vacant, blighted, or underutilized. - 10.
-Require detailed neighborhood development plans and phasing plans prior to zoning, platting, and development of planned residential areas. - 11.
-Encourage the direction of rural residential development toward existing platted subdivisions.
+If it is not possible to detain water on site, down stream improvements to the channel may be required of the developer to prevent flooding caused by the project.
+The natural state of watercourses, swales, floodways, wetlands, or right-of-way should be maintained as nearly as possible.